Today I’m going to show you a great B2B content marketing case study on:

 Sales Hacker just share the case study and all the stats:

-- What kind of event they arranged for their partners
+- What kind of event do they arrange for their partners

 - What was the topic